hjkgrp/starter-hugo-research-group/content/post/2021-11-03-visualizing-molecules-built-smiles-strings-jupyter-notebooks-using-molsimplify/index.md

 ---
-title: Visualizing molecules built from SMILES strings in Jupyter Notebooks using molSimplify
+title: "Visualizing molecules built from SMILES strings in Jupyter Notebooks using molSimplify"
 subtitle:

 # Summary for listings and search engines